EnviroDIY/ModularSensors/README.md

 ### <a name="BME280"></a>[Bosch BME280](https://www.bosch-sensortec.com/bst/products/all_products/bme280) Integrated Environmental Sensor

-Although this sensor has the option of either I2C or SPI communication, this library only supports I2C.
-The I2C sensor address is assumed to be 0x76, though it can be changed to 0x77 in the constructor if necessary.
+Although this sensor has the option of either I2C or SPI communication, this library only supports I2C.  _The I2C sensor address is assumed to be 0x76_, though it can be changed to 0x77 in the constructor if necessary.
 The sensor address is determined by how the sensor is soldered onto its breakout board.
 To connect two of these sensors to your system, you must ensure they are soldered so as to have different I2C addresses.
 No more than two can be attached.
 This module is likely to also work with the [Bosch BMP280 Barometric Pressure Sensor](https://www.bosch-sensortec.com/bst/products/all_products/bmp280), though it has not been tested on it.
 These sensors should be attached to a 1.7-3.6V power source and the power supply to the sensor can be stopped between measurements.

 The only input needed is the Arduino pin controlling power on/off; the i2cAddressHex is optional as is the number of readings to average: